ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-a-Composable-Node.rst

 Let's assume that you have a regular ``rclcpp::Node`` executable that you want to run in the same process as other nodes to enable more efficient communication.

-We'll start from having a class that directly inherits from ``Node``, and you also have a main method defined.
+We'll start from having a class that directly inherits from ``Node``, and that also has a main method defined.

 .. code-block:: c++